alexa-games/litexa/packages/litexa-html/README.md

         └── html
 ```

-**WARNING**: Unlike most of the other Litexa extensions which conditionally add the
+**WARNING**: Unlike other Litexa extensions which conditionally add the
 interface declaration based on whether or not they were used in your skill, the
 `@litexa/html` extension will always add the HTML interface to your skill.
 Thus, if you
 do not plan on using them for all skills, it may be best to use the local installation